kinow/niwaweather-dashing-js-widget/README.md

 ##Settings

 Adjust the widget to your desired location by editing the location in the jobs file.
-(You can lookup your Location here: http://weather.niwa.co.nz)
+(You can lookup your location here: http://weather.niwa.co.nz)

 ##Preview